3evils/Evil-Trinity/README.md

-# U-232 Evil Trinity Edition #
+# Evil Trinity  #

-U-232 V6 Evil Trinity Edition -> High performance Bittorrent tracker
+ Evil Trinity Community Tracker -> High performance Bittorrent tracker
+---
 ## Credits

-All Credit goes to the original code creators, and especially to any author for the modifications I selected for U-232.
+All Credit goes to the original code creators, and especially to any author for the modifications I selected for Evil-Trinity.

-The original coders of torrentbits and especially to CoLdFuSiOn for carrying on the legacy with Tbdev.
+Thank you to BigJoos and U-232 devs for all their hard work.
 PimpMyLog - <http://pimpmylog.com/> - <https://github.com/potsky/PimpMyLog>

 The coders of gazelle for the `class.cache`, *sctbdev* for various replacement code.

 All other snippets, mods and contributions for this version from *CoLdFuSiOn*, *putyn, *pdq*, *djGrrr*, *Retro*, *elephant*, *ezero*, *Alex2005*, *system*, *sir_Snugglebunny*, *laffin*, *Wilba*, *Traffic*, *dokty*, *djlee*, *neptune*, *scars*, *Raw*, *soft*, *jaits*, *Melvinmeow*, *RogueSurfer*, *stoner*, *Stillapunk*, *swizzles*, *autotron*, *stonebreath*, *whocares*, *Tundracanine*, *AntiMidas*..

+---
 ###Requirements###

 Evil Trinity requires the following :

-Visit https://u-232.dev/forum/index.php/topic,3789.0.html for more detailed help on installing U-232.
+Visit https://evil-trinity.com for more detailed help on installing this source.

 - Memcached